HemanthKumar9969/AuthApiProject/README.md

 4: Headers Tab:

-5: Add a new header:
-Name: Authorization
-Value: Type Bearer  (that's the word "Bearer", followed by a single space), then paste the entire JWT token you copied from Test 2.
+5: Add a new header: Name: Authorization, Value: Type Bearer  (that's the word "Bearer", followed by a single space), then paste the entire JWT token you copied from Test 2.

 Example of full value: Bearer eyJhbGci...YOUR_TOKEN...

 9: Body Tab: Ensure it is empty or set to None.